That’s a good question – and the answer is no. Not everyone is allowed to invest there.

 To Sum Up

-I’m sure there are times when you reach the end of my posts and feel a little trepidation about making a private investment.
-And that’s okay because my goal is to educate investors about the Exempt Market and it’s always best to start the conversation with absolute clarity about the risks involved.
+I’m sure there are times when you reach the end of my posts and feel a little trepidation about making a private investment in the Exempt Market.
+And that’s okay because my goal is to educate investors and it’s always best to start the conversation with absolute clarity about the risks involved.

 It’s higher risk, it is difficult to get your money back before the end of the term because there is no secondary market to sell your securities and private companies do go through restructures and some fail all together.